scottishgovernment/resources.mygov.scot/_assessments/agile-overview.md

 If a project is being delivered using agile methods Digital First Service Standard assessments take place during the Discovery, Alpha and Beta phases.

-Further information on Agile can be found on the [gov.uk website](https://www.gov.uk/service-manual/agile-delivery/agile-government-services-introduction).
+Further information on agile can be found on the [gov.uk website](https://www.gov.uk/service-manual/agile-delivery/agile-government-services-introduction).

-> The [Scottish Government’s Digital Transformation Team](/services/digital-transformation-service/) offer agile coaching for organisations.
+The [Scottish Government’s Digital Transformation Team](/services/digital-transformation-service/) offer agile coaching for organisations.

 ## Why agile?